warden-protocol/wardenprotocol/docs/developer-docs/docs/build-a-keychain/build-a-keychain-app.md

     This will create a new Go module called `my-keychain`.

-2. Create a new Go file called `main.go` with the following content:
+2. Create a new Go file called `main.go` with the following contents:

     ```go
     // main.go